CoDel: Simulation results

 Simulation was also performed by Greg White and Joey Padden at CableLabs.

 Implementation

 A full implementation of CoDel was realized in May 2012 and made available as open-source software.
 It was implemented within the Linux kernel (starting with the 3.5 mainline).
 Dave Täht back-ported CoDel to Linux kernel 3.3 for project CeroWrt, which concerns itself among other things with bufferbloat, where it was exhaustively tested.
 CoDel began to appear as an option in some proprietary/turnkey bandwidth management platforms in 2013.
 FreeBSD had CoDel integrated into the 11.x and 10.x code branches in 2016.
 An implementation is distributed with OpenBSD since version 6.2.

+Derived algorithms

+Fair/Flow Queue CoDel (FQ-CoDel; fq_codel in Linux code) adds flow queuing to CoDel so that it differentiates between multiple simultaneous connections and works fairly.
+It gives the first packet in each stream priority, so that small streams can start and finish quickly for better use of network resources.
+CoDel co-author Van Jacobson recommends the use of fq_codel over codel where it's available.
+FQ-CoDel is published as RFC8290.
+It is written by T. Hoeiland-Joergensen, P. McKenney, D. Täht, J. Gettys, and E. Dumazet, all members of the "bufferbloat project".

+Common Applications Kept Enhanced (CAKE; sch_cake in Linux code) is a combined traffic shaper and AQM algorithm presented by the bufferbloat project in 2018.
+It builds on the experience of using fq_codel with the HTB (Hierarchy Token Bucket) traffic shaper.
+It improves over the Linux htb+fq_codel implementation by reducing hash collisions between flows, reducing CPU utilization in traffic shaping, and in a few other ways.

+In 2022, Dave Täht reviewed the state of fq_codel and sch_cake implementations in the wild.
+He found that while many systems have switched to either as the default AQM, several implementations have dubious deviations from the standard.
+For example, Apple's implementation of fq_codel (default in iOS) has a very large number of users but no "codel" component.
+Täht also notes the general lack of hardware offloading, made more important by the increase in network traffic brought by the COVID-19 pandemic.